 Fourth, the injured person did not say or do anything to provoke the dog to attack and bite.

 Dog Bite Injuries and Scarring | Dog Bite Attorney in St. Louis

 If you suffer severe face, head, or body damage in a dog bite attack, it’s crucial to visit a plastic surgeon and discuss the possibility of scar revision surgery, or having the surgeon write a scar revision report.
-A scar revision report reduces the appearance of marks left behind from the accident and can limit the cost of the operation.
-If a child is injured in a dog bite attack, it’s essential to keep in mind that plastic surgeons typically wait until a child turns 18 before performing scar revision surgery.
+A scar revision report details available treatment to reduce the appearance of marks left behind from the accident and can limit the cost of surgery.